What Happens When You Confront a Narcissist

 The changes they promise rarely materialize because the goal was to placate you, not to actually address the underlying patterns.

-Others go the opposite direction.
-They’ll raise their voice, storm out, give you the silent treatment, or unleash a verbal assault on your character.
+Others go in the opposite direction.
+They’ll raise their voice, storm out, give you the silent treatment, or unleash a verbal harangue on your character.

 Narcissistic rage serves as punishment for daring to challenge them and as insurance against future confrontations.
 If confronting them means facing their anger, you’ll think twice before doing it again.